MajdiSobain/ringuuid4/extensions/ringuuid4/README.md

 # RingUUID4

-This ring extension contains one function only called (newuuid4) this function return a new random UUID (version 4) whenever it is been called.
+This ring extension contains one function only called (newuuid4) this function returns a new random UUID (version 4) whenever it's been called.

 This library is a cross platform but I have built and tested it on Ubutnu only.